 The web 1.0 was pretty much built on forums, and they’re still going strong!
 Some will accommodate multiple topics and threads like Reddit and Quora, while others will focus on a specific community like Mumsnet or Pistonheads.
 The communities on forums can be pretty testy if they feel they’re being sold to though, so a word of warning to only use these as a free promotional tool if you’re willing to put in the time to become a proactive and trusted member first.
 If you contribute to conversations, answer questions and be helpful first and foremost, they could in time become a goldmine of support in the future.

-- Free listings in local press
+Free listings in the local press

 If your event is a local one, then your local press is a must for helping generate some targeted interest.
 Many niche publications will still carry free listings of cultural events and things going on, so pick up a copy and see how you can get your event listed too.